this site means you accept its terms and conditions.

 well-being of all people.
 The naming thus supports the current environmental priorities

-expressed by the American people and their President Obama as well as by citizens and leaders of other
+expressed by the American people as well as by citizens and leaders of other

 Formal establishment of the Sharsmith Peak name is proposed to be done via

 legislation in the U. S. Congress.
 (A proposal in 2006-7 to establish the name

 through an administrative process failed in 2011.)
 A step in the legislative process is to